 Delegates: Ben Turner (Chairman), Labour Party; Margaret Bondfield, A.A Purcell and H. Skinner, Trades Union Congress; Ethel Snowden, Tom Shaw and Robert Williams, Labour Party; Charles Roden Buxton and Leslie Haden Guest, Joint Secretaries.
 The labour delegation was joined for part of the tour by R.C.
 Wallhead and Clifford Allen of the Independent Labour Party, and by several representatives of the British press, including the philosopher Bertrand Russell.

-- The Soviet system at work, 1920.
+- The Soviet system at work, 1920Link opens in a new window.
 Collection of articles by Robert Williams on his impressions of Russia, published as a pamphlet by the newly formed Communist Party of Great Britain after the Daily Mail (which had originally commissioned the articles) refused to print them.

-- Photographs taken during the visit of the British delegation, published in The Post, the journal of the Union of Post Office Workers, 23 October 1920.
+- Photographs taken during the visit of the British delegationLink opens in a new window, published in The Post, the journal of the Union of Post Office Workers, 23 October 1920.

-- Promotional leaflet advertising the report of the delegation, 1920.
+- Promotional leaflet advertising the report of the delegation, 1920Link opens in a new window.

 The 1924 delegation